clearclaw/xxpaper/README.rst

 train art sized suitably for the test die that comes with an Ellison Pro die cutter.

+A variety of sample files can be found in the samples/ subdirectory.
+Please see http://kanga.nu/~claw/xxpaper/example to see the files they produce.

 -- JCL

 P.S.
 PsFile appears to have fallen off the 'net.
 A copy may be